 The post-purchase experience is just as important as the conversion.

-If we want repeat purchases, the customers should enjoy their new items.
-Content-heavy post-purchase emails are great to explain more about the product, how to best use it and how to take care of it.
+To make repeat purchases, customers should enjoy what they buy.
+Content-focused post-purchase emails are great to explain more about the product, how to best use it, and how to take care of it.

 This will make people use your product more and will increase customer satisfaction in the long run.
 So when they need something else, they’ll come to you for a second purchase.